mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 1. an obsessive habit of reminding myself why I'm doing this restrictive, minimalist eating during this weight-loss phase

-1. a burning commitment on winning each meal, not snacking in-between, and absolutely no self-sabotaging cheat until I hit my target weight
+1. a burning commitment to winning each meal, not snacking in-between, and absolutely no self-sabotaging cheat until I hit my target weight

 1. a gentleness with myself, to get through the mental break at not eating every few hours, just sitting with any late-night hunger rather than running to the kitchen cabinet or refrigerator

 <a name="sleep"></a>
 ### Sleep

-According to Dr Will Cole, speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), "sleep stage 3 and 4" is essential to keytone levels and weight loss.
+According to Dr Will Cole, speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), "sleep stage 3 and 4" is essential to ketone levels and weight loss.
 Do what you need to get good chunks of good sleep.

 <a name="stalls"></a>
 ### Stalls & plateaus

 The term stall (or plateau) refers to successful weight loss that stops, despite continued keto.
 There are a good number of lay theories about this, as well as suggested ways to "break a stall".

-* go on an extended fast, removing calories
+* an extended fast, removing calories

 * eat less food, lowering calories